Division No. 1, Subdivision B, Newfoundland and Labrador: Point Verde

-Pointe Verde was a small settlement in Newfoundland and Labrador, Canada, with 19 families around 1864.
+Pointe Verde is a small settlement in Newfoundland and Labrador, Canada.
+It had 19 families around 1864.
 The population was 238 in 1956, and 330 in 1986.

 Point Verde is located just southwest of Placentia, which is known as the old French capital of Newfoundland.
 While Placentia was built on a stony beach, Point Verde (Green Point) possesses fine grasslands.
 One striking feature of Point Verde is the large ponds located near the headland.
 The two bodies of water used to be joined before a causeway was put in for the road that extends to the point.

 The first settlers at Point Verde were John and Robert Greene, who acquired the peninsula from Placentia merchants Saunders and Sweetman in 1803.
 The Greenes fished and cleared tuckamore to create extensive gardens and pastureland for their livestock.
 By the time of the first census in 1836, the community had a population of seventy-two.